 - 1. Certified nurse midwives;

 - 2. Advanced practice nurses (nurse practitioners); and

 - 3. Physicians with the following specialties:

 - General practice;

-- Family practice;
+- o Family practice;

-- Internal medicine;
+- o Internal medicine;

 - Obstetrics/gynecology; and

-- Pediatrics.
+- o Pediatrics.

 The MCO will be allowed to designate physicians outside of these specialties as PCPs for specific individuals including those within the disabled population whose underlying health conditions are best managed by specialists.